ShubhamDev-AI/web.dev/src/site/content/en/blog/webassembly-memory-debugging/index.md

 Here, it's not a leak, but us writing to a memory outside of the allocated boundaries 😱

-Digging into the code of MozJPEG, we find that the problem here is that `jpeg_mem_dest` — the function that we use to allocate a memory destination for JPEG — [reuses existing values of `outbuffer` and `outsize` when they're non-zero](https://github.com/mozilla/mozjpeg/blob/1d2320994dd0d293d39cfaea3d13060b60f32c45/jdatadst.c#L282-L288):
+Digging into the code of MozJPEG, we find that the problem here is that `jpeg_mem_dest`—the function that we use to allocate a memory destination for JPE  [reuses existing values of `outbuffer` and `outsize` when they're non-zero](https://github.com/mozilla/mozjpeg/blob/1d2320994dd0d293d39cfaea3d13060b60f32c45/jdatadst.c#L282-L288):